aardvark-platform/aardvark.docs/README.md

 Based on a functional-first programming paradigm, Aardvark is one of the most efficient platforms in terms of raw rendering performance,  throughput, resource consumption, and rapid prototyping of complex visualization applications.

-Aardvark is also used in industrial-scale real-world systems, where it routinely handles terabytes of data, integrates sophisticated computer vision, graphics, and data management algorithms, and drives complex workflows and user interfaces.
+Aardvark is also used in industrial-scale real-world systems.
+It routinely handles terabytes of data, integrates sophisticated computer vision, graphics, and data management algorithms, and drives complex workflows and user interfaces.

 # Publications